 Grandpa preserved the tool’s handle

-Most tools have ash or maple handles.
+Most tools have ash, hickory, or maple handles.
 They are strong but generally unfinished.
 In fact, the unfinished handle is a mark of a quality wooden handle.
 Some manufacturers put a varnish on the handle to disguise inferior wood stock.

-Grandpa took a fine grit sand paper or a fine sanding block and brushed that handle in the direction of the grain to remove any splinters that may have roughed up the handle in transit.
+Grandpa took fine-grit sandpaper or a fine sanding block and brushed that handle in the direction of the grain to remove any splinters that may have roughed up the handle in transit.
 A smooth handle is easier on the hands.

 Grandpa knew that rags soaked in linseed oil needed to be dried on the line before being put away.
-Boiled linseed oil soaked rags can heat up and spontaneously combust if they aren’t dried thoroughly.
-Remember that time the neighbor’s garage burnt down?
+Boiled linseed oil-soaked rags can heat up and spontaneously combust if they aren’t dried thoroughly.
+Remember that time the neighbour’s garage burnt down?
 That memory reminded grandpa to always dry his rags, after use.

 Grandpa rubbed down the leather tool covers